Kelley W. Suskie, MHSA, FACMPE, Vice Chair for Administration

 Prior to joining the University in 2004, Vicki worked 14 years at ACM Laboratories overseeing a variety of pre-analytical operations.
 She then served as the pre-analytic operations manager at URMC for nine years, ultimately assuming responsibility for Specimen Management, Phlebotomy, Couriers, and Client Services.
 Her success modernizing those diverse operations led to her current appointment, allowing Vicki to use her skills more broadly and with wider impact.

-Daniel Salamone is a senior HR business partner at the University of Rochester Medical Center.
+Daniel Salamone is an associate director of HR Operations at the University of Rochester Medical Center.
 Prior to joining Pathology and Laboratory Medicine in January 2018 he worked closely with the Department of Pediatrics and the Golisano Children’s Hospital for two years.
 He leads a team of eight HR Business Partners supporting various departments and lines of business throughout the Medical Center.

 Before coming to URMC, Dan worked at Blue Cross Blue Shield of Massachusetts, and Adidas Group in Boston.
 Dan holds a BA degree in Organizational and Interpersonal Communication from SUNY Geneseo, a Graduate Certificate in Organizational Dispute Resolution from UMASS Boston, and an MBA from the Isenberg School of Management at UMASS Amherst.